 Having always been fascinated by the way things smelled – and with a peculiar childhood obsession with imagining how objects that don’t have a scent ‘should’ smell – perfume creation became a way to express a creative and artistic side that had been hidden through much of Marina’s life.
 Using ingredients as building blocks for fragrance instead of for their aromatherapeutic qualities came easily to her – and it wasn’t long before Marina began to create bespoke fragrances for customers who had heard of her via word of mouth.

 Alongside her own fragrance collection, Marina works as a nose creating perfume and skincare fragrance for other brands, and teaches natural perfumery to students from all corners of the world.
-She divides her time between London and her home in Glastonbury – and parallel to her perfumery career is also studying to become a Planetary Scientist and Astrobiologist, at the University of London.
+She divides her time between London and her home in Glastonbury – and parallel to her perfumery career is also a Space Scientist, currently finishing a PhD in astrobiology at the University of Westminster and the Natural History Museum in London.
+Indeed, she’s turned this passion for space into scents via AromAtom – fragrances that are out of this world (literally!)

 Explains Marina: ‘All my creations are inspired by personal experiences that I love to share – so all of the fragrances are accompanied by short stories that describe the inspiration behind them.
 I hope that these stories will help you to discover the soul of my perfumes – and that they speak to you in the same way that they speak to me.’